sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 .. literalinclude:: examples/test-doubles/MockBuilderExampleTest.php
    :caption: Using the Mock Builder API to configure how the test double class is generated
    :language: php

-.. admonition:: Deprecation: ``getMockBuilder()`` is deprecated

-   As of PHPUnit 10.1, the ``getMockBuilder()`` is soft-deprecated, meaning its declaration is annotated with ``@deprecated`` so that IDEs and static analysis tools can warn about its usage.

-   Starting with PHPUnit 11, using the ``getMockBuilder()`` method will trigger a deprecation warning.
-The method will be removed in PHPUnit 12.